Sandalots/Mystify/README.md

 # Mystify
-Local password encryption and manager.
+Localised password keeper and password encryption.

 ## Abstract
 Localised password encrypter and manager.
 Serves the console, desktop and web.